 International Guest Supervisor – may supervise students in ACPE Accredited Member centers in the U.S. for a defined period of time.
 The qualifications of the guest supervisor include:

-- meets the minimal requirements for ACPE Associate Supervisor;
+- meets the minimal requirements for ACPE Associate Certified Educator;

 - has a contract with an ACPE Accredited Member center specifying a clear, time bound length of stay;